The Foundations of Advent Lutheran Church

 was given the contract to erect Advent’s new building.
 The finished sanctuary

-15, 1957 (the Third Sunday in Advent).
+on Legion Avenue was dedicated on December15, 1957 (the Third Sunday in Advent).
 At that time the program

 listed 67 members and 23 in the church school.
 Pastor Arthur Olsen presided

-Encouraged by Pastor Olsen, in 1962 Advent called its own
+at the dedication.
+Encouraged by Pastor Olsen, in

-Pastor, The Rev. Richard Van Wyckhouse, who was followed by young Pastor H.
+1962 Advent called its own Pastor, The Rev. Richard Van Wyckhouse, who was followed by young Pastor H. William Johnson in 1963, and then by Pastor Harry Pfunke in 1967.

-years; people gathered to hear the Word, to share the Sacraments and to engage
+Word, to share the Sacraments and to engage

 in ministry.
 Even in days that seemed dark, people were Baptized, people came